JO3-W3B-D3V/Syml/docs/README.md

 ## Use Case Example
 To illustrate as to how simple this API is to use, you could easily use it with an Angular application... ***Todo***...

+# TODO
+* Implement unit tests.
+* Update documentation as time goes on.
+* Implement some sort of pipeline.
+* Implement SonarQube.
+* Implement Sonatype.
+* etc.